 ACF Winter uses the standard ACF distribution, which is the same distribution as ACF Regionals.

 For information on who is eligible to play ACF tournaments, see ACF’s official Eligibility Rules.

 To staff ACF Winter, please fill out the staffer registration form.

 Mirrors will by default be regional.
-One benefit of online tournaments, however, is that smaller sites can be condensed without creating transportation barriers.
 ACF reserves the right to move teams and staffers between sites.
-ACF intends to mirror 2020 ACF Winter in the following regions:
+ACF intends to mirror 2021 ACF Winter in the following regions:

 High school mirrors

 ACF Winter will be available for high school mirrors.
-If you want to host a high school mirror of Winter, please email firstname.lastname@example.org.
-High school mirrors are restricted to high school teams; no college teams can participate.
+If you want to host a high school mirror of ACF Winter, email email@example.com.
+High school mirrors are restricted to high school teams only; no college teams can participate.